Esther Davis, Mindful Real Estate Agent in Carlsbad – Discover Your Dream Home

 1. Don’t change jobs.

-Lenders evaluate income stability and prefer 2+ yrs employment history.
+Lenders look for 2+ years of income stability.
 Wait until after closing your home loan to consider any job changes.

 4. Avoid late bill payments.

-5. Don’t open new credit cards or close any accounts.
+5. No new credit cards or close any accounts.

 6. Don’t switch banks.